 🤔 How to use these mental models: Some of these mental models are about knowing where you fall on a spectrum.
 Others are about knowing where you spend your time.
 As we go through them, try to think about those two things.
 A great engineering leader knows how to balance these elements and when to apply them based on the stage of their business.
 Because in the early days of a tech company, you're the CTO who is still writing code, but as the company grows, you will be in the exec room, talking to non-engineers and making decisions that go beyond code.

 This is the first part of a three part series I did, based on the Point Nine talk mentioned above.
 You can read the other two articles "The 5 Pillars of Great Engineering Leadership" and "The Engineering Leader's Process For Continuous Improvement" for a full deep dive into this topic.

 Eiso Kant is hosting a webinar on April 28th, where he will walk through all these topics (+1 new mental model!).
 There will also be a Q&A session at the end to answer all your questions on Engineering Leadership!
 Sign-up for free here.

 If we're talking about excellent engineering leadership, we need to answer the question, "What is success in engineering leadership at different stages of the company?".
 And to me, there are three fronts:

 As a software engineering leader, you are responsible for delivering impact and developer experience.
-This means that you can balance delivering something to the end-user while ensuring that your developers are happy - which will dictate your organization's ability to scale.
+This means that you can balance delivering something to the end-user while ensuring that your developers are happy - which will dictate your organization's productivity and ability to scale.